earth-metabolome-initiative/earth_metabolome_ontology/README.md

 6. [Interacting with the EMI virtual knowledge graph (VKG)](#interacting-with-the-emi-virtual-knowledge-graph-vkg)

 ## Introduction
-In this tutorial, we will use the pf1600 dataset and the structure metadata as data sources.
+In this tutorial, we will use the pf1600 dataset and the structures' metadata as data sources (see Zenodo links below).
 This tutorial requires the following tools: the [MySQL](https://mysql.com) (version 8) database management system and [Ontop](https://ontop-vkg.org) (version 5.1 or later).

 - Download the pf1600 dataset from [Zenodo](https://doi.org/10.5281/zenodo.10827917).
-- Download the structure_metadata (sqlite) database from [Zenodo](https://zenodo.org/records/12534675).
+- Download the structures_metadata (sqlite) database from [Zenodo](https://zenodo.org/records/12534675).
 - Download and install
 [MySQL 8.2](https://downloads.mysql.com/archives/community/).
 - To check, if MySQL was correctly installed